Deepana06/Street-Fairy-Chatbot/README.md

 Handle User Decisions: Captures decisions such as 'I want to go to this place' or 'What is the next best recommendation?' and updates the flow accordingly.

 Feedback Loop: Updates recommendations based on the feedback the user gives (e.g., "I liked this business").
+# 📂Embeddings_Snowflake.py
+Connects to Snowflake securely using environment variables.
+Fetches business data including attributes, categories, ratings, and hours of operation.
+Cleans and flattens nested JSON fields like attributes and hours to human-readable text.
+Generates embeddings using paraphrase-MiniLM-L6-v2 from SentenceTransformers.
+Creates a FAISS index for fast similarity search (optional step).
+Inserts enriched records including vector embeddings into a Snowflake table BUSINESS_EMBEDDINGS.
 # 📁DBT Models/
 This directory contains all DBT models and configuration files used for transforming and enriching the business dataset for the recommendation engine.